 What is CAAFI?

 CAAFI is an acronym for the Commercial Aviation Alternative Fuels Initiative.
 CAAFI is a coalition of aviation stakeholders who are interested in bringing commercially viable, sustainable, alternative jet fuels to the marketplace.
-CAAFI is engaged in various activities to enable and facilitate the near term development and commercialization of such fuels.
+CAAFI is engaged in various activities to enable and facilitate the near-term development and commercialization of such fuels.
 For details about CAAFI, its stakeholders and partners, functions, focus activities, and accomplishments, visit About CAAFI.

 Who are CAAFI’s stakeholders (sponsors and participants)?

-CAAFI is co-sponsored by the Aerospace Industries Association (AIA), Airports Council International-North America (ACI-NA), the Airlines for America (A4A) and the Federal Aviation Administration (FAA).
-In addition, CAAFI membership consists of approximately 450 organizations and 800 stakeholders.
+CAAFI is co-sponsored by the Aerospace Industries Association (AIA), Airports Council International-North America (ACI-NA), the Airlines for America (A4A), and the Federal Aviation Administration (FAA).
+In addition, CAAFI membership consists of approximately 600 organizations and 1800+ stakeholders.
 These include members of other U.S. and non-U.S. government agencies and trade associations, as well as energy producers, university faculty, nongovernmental organizations, and consultants.
 View a partial list of our member organizations.
 CAAFI is not a participant-funded organization, rather operating funds come from CAAFI sponsors.
 Participation in CAAFI is free of charge; we simply strongly encourage participants to engage in the efforts of the broader CAAFI community.

 Why and how was CAAFI formed?